Kansas City Chiefs vs. Los Angeles Chargers NFL Week 15 Odds, Plays and Insights for December 16, 2021

 Chargers stats and trends

-- Los Angeles has played 13 games, with seven wins against the spread.
+- Los Angeles has seven wins against the spread in 13 games this season.

-- This year, the Chargers have two ATS wins in three games as an underdog of 3 points or more.
+- The Chargers have been underdogs by 3 points or more three times this year and have covered the spread twice.

-- Los Angeles' games this season have gone over the total in six out of 13 opportunities (46.2%).
+- Los Angeles' games this season have hit the over six times in 13 opportunities (46.2%).

-- When Los Angeles totals over 361.7 yards, the team is 6-3 against the spread and 7-2 overall.
+- When Los Angeles churns out more than 361.7 yards, the team is 6-3 against the spread and 7-2 overall.

-- This year the Chargers have 15 turnovers, eight fewer than the Chiefs have takeaways (23).
+- The Chargers have turned the ball over 15 times, eight fewer times than the Chiefs have forced turnovers (23).

 Home and road insights

-- At home, as 3-point underdogs or greater, the Chargers have two wins ATS (2-4).

-- This year, Los Angeles has hit the over in four of seven home games.
+- This year, Los Angeles has gone over the total in four of seven home games.

-- This season on the road, Kansas City is 3-2 against the spread and 3-2 overall.
+- Kansas City is 3-2 against the spread, and 3-2 overall, away from home.

-- This season the Chiefs are 3-2 ATS as 3-point favorites or more on the road.
+- This year the Chiefs are 3-2 ATS as 3-point favorites or more away from home.

-- This season, in five away games, Kansas City has hit the over three times.
+- In three of five road games this season, Kansas City has gone over the total.

 Powered by Data Skrive.